 What Risks Are There?

 There are relatively few risks associated with receiving balloon kyphoplasty.
 The primary risks are those associated with the anesthesia, but may also include bleeding, leakage of cement, increased pain, allergic reactions, and infection.
 Most of these side-effects can be prevented by following Dr. Czerwein’s instructions following the procedure and keeping to the recovery plan.

 Balloon Kyphoplasty is an important tool for our clinic in treating spinal compression and compression fractures.
 Dr. John Czerwein is proud to serve the North Scituate, RI area with orthopedic surgery options such as this.
-We welcome you to contact us or visit us at 53 Saddle Rowe Lane to learn more about our range of treatment options and what we can do to help relieve your symptoms.
+We welcome you to contact us or visit us to learn more about our range of treatment options and what we can do to help relieve your symptoms.